MrCarpenter24/Calico-Voice-Assistant/README.md

 4. **Configure Calico:**
    * Calico currently runs out of the Documents directoy (gross, I know).
    * Configure it how you like.
 The variables that need changed are at the top of these files: Calico-Start.sh, Calico-Stop.sh, and calico_skill_service.py.
+   * Make sure these files are marked as executable - VERY IMPORTANT.
    * Navigate to the Calico/settings directory.
    * Edit config.json to add your personal details, such as zip code and region for the weather skill.
-6. **Launch the Calico Skill Service:** Open a terminal, navigate to the project's root directory, and run the service:
+6. **Launch Calico:** Open a terminal, navigate to the project's root directory, and run the start script:

-   python3 services/calico\_skill\_service.py
+./Calico-Start.sh

+   * This will:
+      * Start up Docker
+      * Install and launch the latest version of the Docker Rhasspy Container
+      * Install and start up Mosquitto
+      * Install the Tkinter Python library for the settings GUI
+      * Starts up Calico's core service, calico_skill_service.py.
+   * Should anything go wrong, simply run the stop script from the same directory:

+./Calico-Stop.sh

+   * This will shut everything down cleanly.

    The service will connect to the MQTT broker and begin listening for intents from Rhasspy.